Dynamical quantum ergodicity from energy level statistics: Cyclic permutations for typical systems

-Now we are in a position to quantitatively analyze the connection between familiar measures of spectral rigidity and the persistence of cyclic permutations.
-The $1$-step error coefficients $\nu_m(1)$ can be related to the SFF $K(\ptau t_0)$ in the $\ptau \ll 1/\sqrt{\vareps_C(1, t_0)}$ regime, using Eqs.~\eqref{eq:q_periodic_random}, \eqref{eq:nu_sff} and \eqref{eq:uerrT_approx}:
+Now we are in a position to quantitatively analyze the connection between the SFF ramp and the persistence of cyclic permutations.
+The $1$-step error coefficients $\nu_m(1)$ can be related to the SFF $K(\ptau t_0)$ in the $\ptau \ll 1/\sqrt{\vareps_C(1,t_0)}$ regime, using Eqs.~\eqref{eq:q_periodic_random}, \eqref{eq:nu_sff} and \eqref{eq:uerrT_approx}:

 Summing over $\ptau = -\overline{\ptau}$ to $\overline{\ptau}$ excluding $0$, the left hand side can be at most $1$ on account of the normalization constraint, Eq.~\eqref{eq:nu_constraint1}.
 Expanding $z^2(\ptau,t_0) = 1-O(\vareps_C(1,t_0)\ptau^2)$ and using $K(t) = K(-t)$, we get